exoclime/HELIOS-K/README.md

 ###  Step 1 Download the files and create binary files and <species >.param files ###
 The needed files can be downloaded with the following comand:
 ```
-python3 Kurucz2.py -D 1
+python3 Kurucz2.py -D 1 -Z <z> -I <i>
 ```
+where `<z>`is the atomic number and `<i>`the ionization state. z = -1 means to download all atoms, i = -1 means to download Z = 0, 1 and 2.

-This will downlaod the file gfallwn08oct17.dat and all available partition function files up to the second iionization state.
-If the source file or the range in ionization states should be changed, the the script `Kurucz2.py` must be modified.
+The script will downlaod the file gfallwn08oct17.dat and all available partition function files.
+If the source file  should be changed, the the script `Kurucz2.py` must be modified.

 ### Step 2 data path ###
 Include the path of the directory, which contains the obtained binary files, the `.pf` partition function files and the  `.param` file to the HELIOS-K `param.dat` file under `pathToData`.